Senior Secondary Curriculum and Qualification Changes

 To help guide your feedback on the Yr 11 - 13 subject drafts, please watch the recorded webinar above, read the full overview about the process in the section below and use the key points in this section to help you get started.

-Feedback is currently open for the Group 1 subjects and closes on June 15th. *UPDATE: Group 2 subjects have also been released on June 10th and close on July 8th.
+Feedback is currently open for the Group 3 subjects and closes on August 3rd.

 You can access the Phase 5 curriculum drafts and feedback survey here.

-Download PDF summary of Group 1 subject keyword analysis
+Download PDF summary of Group 1 subjects analysis

 - Te Tiriti o Waitangi, mātauranga Māori, te ao Māori and connections with iwi, hapū, mana whenua are strongest in the shared Social Sciences subjects.
-However, we are very concerned by the lack of inclusion of te ao Māori within the Science subjects and Health Education.
+However, we are very concerned by the lack of inclusion of te ao Māori within the Science subjects, Health Education, and some Technology subjects.
 Te ao Māori incorporates many key aspects of Education for Sustainability, including the interconnectedness of people and te taiao, along with reciprocal and respectful relationships.
 Mātauranga Māori provides vital solutions to the environmental and social issues we currently face.

 - Climate change education is not integrated meaningfully across all subjects and mostly includes learning about the science, causes and impacts, without opportunities for students to apply and take action to mitigate and adapt to a climate-changed future.
+Both our Group 1 and Group 2 keyword analyses have picked up huge gaps in climate change education.
 This is not a future-focused approach and does not acknowledge the reality that climate change, and other key issues such as biodiversity loss, will have an impact across all aspects of society and should therefore be included in all senior subjects.

 Tips for Feedback